BillyBolton/DCMS-tested/README.md

 # 4. Boot the Frontend

 - Open a separate terminal window.
-- Ensure terminal is in the project's root directory.
+- Ensure terminal is in the project directory: `./DentistOffice/react-login`
--
+- From the terminal, run: `npm install && npm start`
 - Problem?
 Please contact: `Boss Girl - bGirl@uOttawa.ca`
 iu
 '